glewe/teamcal/README.md

 [![PHP](https://img.shields.io/badge/Language-PHP-8892BF.svg)](https://www.php.net/)
 ![Support](https://img.shields.io/badge/Support-End%20of%20life-critical.svg)

-TeamCal is the firt INI-file-based version of the popular free online calendar.
+TeamCal is the first version of the popular online calendar.
+It is based on INI files.

 TeamCal is not supported anymore and will not be further developed.
 It is replaced by the new TeamCal Neo.